sim-kar/reactive-paint/README.md

 Requires Maven (tested with 3.6.3 as earliest version) and JDK14+.
 After cloning the project, follow these steps to build and run it:

-1. Navigate to project directory
+1. Navigate to the project directory
 2. Build the project with maven, using the command: `mvn install`
 3. A jar file is created in the target directory.
 You can navigate to it from the project directory with: `cd target`